tristoso/Classroom-Repository/README.md

 # Classroom-Repository
-// This is the repository used for cs120 week 2.
+// This is the public repository used for CS120 week 2.